jhancock532/blog/_posts/2021-02-02-brand-compliance.md

   - Web Projects
 ---

-I have been minimising the content on my portfolio site to avoid adding to the cognitive load of the site visitors.
+I have been minimising my portfolio site content to avoid adding to the cognitive load of site visitors.

-I am using a similar approach to writing this blog post.
-The noise of the web 2.0 is a large influence in my work.
+I am using a similar approach to write this blog post.
+I have decided to oppose noise of the web 2.0 in all aspects of my practice, hence the new blog design.

-Accordingly, I am mindfully adding social media icons at the bottom of my site, in full compliance with their brand guidelines.
+I am adding social media icons at the bottom of my portfolio website in full compliance of their respective brand guidelines.

 YouTube requires a brand request submission for any use of the YouTube icon.
-I submitted mine below, with the following mockup attached.
+I submitted mine as follows.

 ![The brand request](/blog/wp-content/uploads/brand-compliance/brand%20request.png)